 ** Completion of Module 5 is sufficient to meet the College of Physicians & Surgeons of Alberta (CPSA) educational requirement to maintain a stable patient on Opioid Agonist Treatment with the support of the initiating prescriber.

 The CPSA no longer requires for physicians to do a post-training preceptorship in order to prescribe methadone.
 Completion of the Modules 1-7 of the Alberta ODT Virtual Training Program or its equivalent is all that is required. **

-Following completion of the post competency assessment, participants may request a Certificate of Completion (non-CME) by emailing firstname.lastname@example.org
+Following completion of the pre/post competency assessment and satisfaction survey, participants may request a CME Certificate of Participation by emailing firstname.lastname@example.org

 Have Questions or Require Assistance?
 Email email@example.com

 Creation of the Alberta ODT Virtual Training Program was made possible through the Alberta Health Restricted Grant # 0073073: Treatment Strategies to respond to the Opioid Crisis.